mikependon/RepoDB/README.md

 ## Highlights

  - RepoDb is the fastest and the most efficient ORM library in .NET as per the result of [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher).
-The actual execution result [here](https://github.com/FransBouma/RawDataAccessBencher/blob/master/Results/20190520_netcore.txt).
+See the actual execution results [here](https://github.com/FransBouma/RawDataAccessBencher/blob/master/Results/20190520_netcore.txt).
  - RepoDb is covered by thousand of major Unit Tests and Integration Tests.
+ - RepoDb is running various critical applications in Production Environment.

 ## Builds